Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 Imagine how it would look on t-shirts, hats, pens, keychains, and other materials.
 Imagine it was the size of a billboard or a postage stamp.
 Would it still convey your message?

 Colors will also affect the cost to print and use your logo.
 In general, more color means it's more expensive to print.
-When printing your logo for commercial purposes, using CMYK, RGB, or Pantone systems will all affect cost.
-So familiarize yourself with the printing process before you settle on a color decision.
+When printing your logo for commercial purposes, using CMYK, RGB, or Pantone systems will all affect the cost.
+So, familiarize yourself with the printing process before you settle on a color decision.

 7. It’s Appropriate